 The East Coast calls them "leafers" — some with affection, some without.

 They're the tourists who travel to see the most ubiquitous fall icon: colored leaves.
 Those reds, yellows, and oranges are a preparation for winter as the green chlorophyll disappears from the leaves.
 Snowbirds and transplant residents will remember color-changing well, but native Phoenicians have a different, sometimes absent, fall experience.

 While our cousins to the north and south of the state often enjoy a distinctly four-seasoned year, residents of the metropolitan area are stuck with two slightly different periods, characterized by hot and, well, not — green leaves and dead leaves, essentially.
 Not so in the areas around us, where aspens turn yellow and maples become a variety of yellow, orange, and red (or a combination of all three).
 Oaks get a touch of yellow, orange, or brown, while cottonwoods take on a yellow hue – as do elms, ash, and willows.

 Luckily, "leaf peeping" is still a pleasure plenty of Phoenicians can partake in, requiring nothing more than a full tank of gas and a few spare hours.
 Here are five easy-to-drive day trips that provide many opportunities to see the leaves — and snap a shot.

-Toward the east nearing New Mexico, the White Mountains offer one of the earliest glimpses of color in the state due to their elevation of 11,000 feet.
-Leafing is best during early October (generally the first three weeks), and while the area is known for plenty of pine and fir trees, it is speckled with a healthy dose of Gambel oaks, which turn a gorgeous yellow-orange sunburst, and aspens which offer bright greens that turn into brilliant yellows.
+The White Mountains in eastern Arizona offer one of the earliest glimpses of color in the state due to their elevation of 11,000 feet.
+Leafing is best during early October (generally the first three weeks), and while the area is known for plenty of pine and fir trees, it is speckled with a healthy dose of Gambel oaks, which turn a gorgeous yellow-orange, and aspens which offer bright greens that turn into brilliant yellows.